Lipstick (Alejandra Guzmán album)

 Lipstick is the tenth studio album recorded by Mexican singer Alejandra Guzmán.
 It was released on March 23, 2004 by RCA and BMG U.S. Latin.
 It was produced by Desmond Child, William Edwards and Jules Gondar.

-This album shows a darker image for the singer leading it to be panned by the critics, and was not as successful as other releases, however it managed to receive two Latin Grammy award nominations for Best Rock Song and Best Rock Solo Performance.
+This album shows a darker image for the singer, leading it to be panned by the critics, and was not as successful as other releases.
+However, it received two Latin Grammy award nominations for Best Rock Song and Best Rock Solo Performance.
 It also received a Grammy Nomination for Best Latin Rock/Alternative album, the second American Grammy nomination for the singer and the first since 1992 when her album Flor de Papel was nominated.

 The album yielded two singles: "Lipstick" and "Tu Eres Mi Luz".